 - 1. Hold a brick or block you are cutting with your hand across the front of the blade. - 2.
-Ever put your fingers inside the holes or slots of an extruded brick or block. - 3.
+Ever put your fingers inside the holes or slots of extruded brick or block. - 3.
 Ever put your finger in front or behind the blade whilst it is running. - 4.
 Ever cut more than one brick or block at once. - 5.
 When making deep cuts.
-E.g., 110mm (4") splits.
+E.g., 190mm.
 Always apply downward pressure on the material being cut and do not push cut sections against the blade. - 6.
-Ever force the blade through the material being cut. - 7.
+Force the blade through the material being cut. - 7.
 Attempt to hold or grab a brick or block if it does jam on a blade. - a.
 Let go of the brick/ block immediately. - b.
 Turn off the saw immediately. - 8.
 Cut material with cracks.

-There are two cutting methods that are typically used when operating a bricksaw these are the back cut and step cut.
+There are two cutting methods that are typically used when operating a block saw these are the back cut and step cut.

-Back cutting
+Back Cutting

-The safest way to cut is because blade is locked into position.
-Reducing the likelihood of the brick being caught by the blade.
-Causing the brick to be thrown backwards through the splash guard or being lifted and jammed into the arm and blade cover.
-The downside to this method is it is a little slower and causes more wear to the blade because more of the blade is exposed to friction for longer.
+The safest was to cut because the blade is locked into position.
+Removing the likelihood of the block being caught by the blade.
+Causing the block to be thrown backwards through the splash guard or being lifted and jammed into the arm and blade cover.
+The downside to this method is it is a little slower and causes more wear to the blade because more of the blade is exposed to more friction for longer.

-- 1. Set the brick in position on the carriage. - 2.
+- 1. Set the block in position on the carriage. - 2.
 Ensure the carriage is at the front of the base.
 Closest to the operator. - 3.
 Loosen the lock down nut. - 4.
-Set blade in the lowered position.
-Note: Just lower than the bearing surface of the carriage. - 5.
-Lock the blade in place using the lockdown nut. - 6.
+Set the blade in the lowered position.
+Making sure it is low enough to cut through the entire block.

+Note: Just lower than the bearing surface of the carriage.

+- 5. Lock the blade in place using the lockdown nut. - 6.
 Turn the water on. - 7.
 Turn the saw on. - 8.
-Press the water button down.
-Note: Water will now start to flow. - 9.
-Then slowly and steadily push the brick through the blade.
+Then slowly and steadily push the block through the blade.

-Step cutting
+Step Cutting

-Usually a quicker method, however there is more inherent risk as both the blade and brick are moving.
-The operator must ensure the cut being performed from the back surface of the brick to the front, so the likelihood of the brick being caught by the blade is reduced.
+Is usually a quicker method however there is more inherent risk as both the blade and block are moving.
+The operator must ensure the cut being performed the back surface of the block to the front, so the likelihood of the block being caught by the blade is reduced.

-- 1. Set the brick in position on the carriage. - 2.
+- 1. Set the block in position on the carriage. - 2.
 Ensure the carriage is at the front of the base.
 Closest to the operator. - 3.
 Turn the water on. - 4.
 Turn the saw on. - 5.
 Loosen the lock down nut. - 6.
-Press the water button down.
-Note: Water will now start to flow.

-- 7. Leaving the blade in its raised position, push the brick towards the blade. - 8.
-Once the back 1 inch or so of the brick is under blade; lower the blade to start the cut. - 9.
-As the blade starts to break through the bottom of the brick raise the blade. - 10.
-As the blade starts to break through the brick, raise the blade. - 11.
-As the blade is being raised, push the brick further into the blade. - 12.
-Lower the blade to continue the cut. - 13.
+Leaving the blade in its raised position push the block towards the blade. - 7.
+Once the back 2 inches or so of the block is under blade. - 8.
+Lower the blade to start the cut.

+- 9. As the blade starts to cut through the block raise the blade. - 10.
+As the blade is being raised push the block further into the blade. - 11.
+Lower the blade to continue the cut. - 12.
 Repeat steps 7 to 9.
-Stepping through the brick until the cut is complete.
-It is important to keep even pressure on the blade as both the brick is pushed in and the blade is lowered.
+Stepping through the block until the cut is complete.
+It is important to keep even pressure on the blade as both the block is pushed in, and the blade is lowered.